Sexual violence case management – District Court

 The Sexual Violence Case Management Pilot in the Brisbane and Ipswich District Courts introduces:

-- Sexual Violence (SV) Lists for the Court to actively case manage and monitor sexual violence offence proceedings through new Court events including:
+- Sexual Violence (SV) lists for the Court to actively case manage and monitor sexual violence offence proceedings through the introduction of new Court events.

 - Online forms to be completed and submitted to the Court prior to the Case Review and Trial Readiness Hearings requiring parties to share information with the Court and to consider the matter, including pre-trial issues, earlier in proceedings.